pyx-industries/julee/docs/architecture/framework.rst

 that make these salient features prominent.
 It's a set of idioms (ways of doing things) that consistently implement this clean architecture.

-The julee framework has a "batteries included" philosophy, so you can get started quickly and don't have to reinvent the wheel.
+Julee ships with :doc:`contrib modules <solutions/contrib>` -
-This means that the framework itself includes a number of high quality, ready-made services, repositories and pipelines that are genericly useful and can be incorporated into a julee solution cheeply.
+ready-made components (including pipelines, services, repositories) that are generically useful and can be incorporated into a Julee solution cheaply.

 **Build-time composition of a Julee solution:**